 Privately owned weapons and ammunition must be controlled.
 The Senior Commander (SC) has clear authority and responsibility to regulate privately owned weapons, explosives, and ammunition on Fort Knox.
 Personnel who remove privately owned weapons from Fort Knox will comply with applicable federal, state, and local laws pertaining to ownership, possession, and registration.
 Weapons Registration Office is responsible for ensuring weapons are registered IAW with applicable regulations.

-The Fort Knox DMPO provides world class finance support to the Fort Knox Community.
+The Fort Knox AMPO provides world class finance support to the Fort Knox Community.

 The Army Continuing Education System (ACES), Directorate of Human Resources, provides a wide range of educational opportunities, both academic and nonacademic, as well as training opportunities, to members of the Fort Knox community.